andreanimichele/andreanimichele/README.md

 👨‍🎓 Ph.D. in Economics, Università Politecnica delle Marche.
 My main interests are in applied macroeconomics and time series modeling.

-🔬 Research Economist at the Central Bank of Malta.
+🔬 Principal Research Economist at the Central Bank of Malta, Financial Stability Research Office

 🎸 Deeply passionate about music.
 Guitar, Bass, Drum player.